YihengJi/CRFC-Football-robot-notes/README.md

 - Embedded C/C++
 - Autodesk Inventor

-## Next steps
-- Flash firmware to Raspberry Pi Pico W
-- Test controller and Bluetooth functionality
-- Contribute to CAD design of the robot chassis/baseplate
-- Document hardware integration, debugging, and team contributions

-## Notes
+## Current status
+The software environment is ready, and the firmware build files have been generated.
+The next step is to flash the board, test controller and Bluetooth behavior, and continue with CAD and hardware work.

+## Purpose of this repository
-This repository is intended as a personal engineering log for development notes, build records, CAD progress, and project milestones.
+This repository is used as a personal project record for notes, build progress, design work, debugging, and later project updates.